 - Lacks dedicated app for Mac and Linux

-VPN for Unlimited Devices: In terms of multi-login, Surfshark has beaten the other VPNs by some distance.
+Best VPN for Unlimited Device Connections: In terms of multi-login, Surfshark has beaten the other VPNs by some distance.
 You can secure all your devices with a single Surfshark account from anywhere.

 PureVPN is an excellent VPN service that offers up to 5 multi-logins at the same time.
 Like all good VPN providers, it offers one universal package that comes with a 31-day money-back guarantee and includes all features you can ask for.